1000 Books Before Kindergarten continues in 2021!

 - Include any and all books read to your child by caregivers, siblings, grandparents, preschool teachers, or story time at the library.

 - For every 100 books read, bring your child to the library to receive a reading reward and a free book.
-During COVID, staff are happy to bring prize books out curbside.

 - And lastly, don’t forget to sign your child up for their very own fox Youth Library Card so they can learn to check out their own library books from a young age!
 Access an application here.